 Who Is Eligible for a SEP IRA?

-An employee is eligible to participate if he or she is at least 21 years old and has worked for the company for three of the last five years.
-The employee must also receive at least $600 in compensation during the year.
+Employees are eligible to participate in a SEP IRA if they are at least 21 years old and have worked for an employer for three of the last five years.
+In 2023, the employee must also receive at least $750 in compensation during the year.

 Do You Pay Taxes on a SEP IRA?

-Contributions to a SEP IRA are tax deductible for small businesses.
+Typically, 100% of employer contributions to a SEP IRA are tax deductible for small businesses.
 Contributions are made with pre-tax earnings, and all investments within the account grow tax-free.

 Employees can also roll over their SEP IRA funds into another qualified account, such as a traditional IRA, without facing tax penalties.

-A solo 401(k) plan is a somewhat new option designed exclusively for sole proprietors with a single employee — the owner.
+A solo 401(k) plan is a relatively new retirement savings plan designed exclusively for sole proprietors with a single employee — the business owner.
 It can also apply to the owner’s spouse if he or she is the company’s only other employee.
 There are three key differences between solo 401(k)s and SEP IRAs.

 Second, solo 401(k)s allow account owners to borrow against their loan balance.
-They can also take out a loan equal to the lesser of $50,000 or 50 percent of the solo 401(k) account balance.
-Per the CARES Act, starting March 27, 2020, for a 180 day period, if you are impacted by COVID-19, you can take the lessor of $100,000 or 100 percent of your balance.
+They can also take out a loan equal to the lesser of $50,000 or 50% of the solo 401(k) account balance.
 SEP IRAs do not offer loans.